 - Dómkirkjan Church has a free choir Christmas recital.
 Kex Hostel is supposed to have free events also and the Big Lebowski bar has a Christmas-themed movie quiz with prizes!

 - Lighting of the Christmas tree in Austurvöllur Square (1 Dec).
-Although this event has ended for 2019, definitely put it on your list for next year!
 There is a big celebration with live music and an appearance by the Yule Lads.
 And still swing by to see the iconic tree, which is a gift from Norway each year to represent good relations.

 - The Imagine Peace Tower Lighting on Viðey Island happens on 21 Dec. and remains on for a few weeks.
 This piece of art was dedicated to John Lennon by Yoko Ono to help promote peace.